aligator/keyboard-mod/README.md

     ![](doc/image/led.jpg)
 * 3 (or more) optocouplers to get the signal of the original led outputs of the keyboard.
 I used the [A817](https://www.datasheet4u.com/datasheet-pdf/FairchildSemiconductor/A817/pdf.php?id=703678).
     ![](doc/image/opto.jpg)
-* (optional - you could solder directly) 6-pin socket for the optocouplers
+* (optional - you could solder directly) 8-pin socket for the optocouplers
-* 3-pin socket for the leds and 6-pin socket for the arduino.

 # Wiring
 The basic idea is to replace the existing leds with the optocouplers, to send a signal to the arduino when the keyboard wants to enable an led.